andycroll/andycroll.com/_posts/2019/2019-11-03-write-one-test.md

 ## Why not?

-For me, it is a case of “why stop here”.
+For me, it’s a case of: why stop here?
 Once you have this basic smoke test, you can add a simple test to check that sign up of new users works.
 Or that signing in an existing user works.

 These sorts of simple, but full system, tests will give you a surprising amount of benefit for very little ongoing effort.